 If people give is in part because giving feels good, then government subsidies shouldn’t completely offset private giving.
 Tax dollars that support public radio don’t substitute for one’s own gift, since the tax dollars don’t lead to a warm glow and impure altruism and can’t explain why people give the public goods that have a very large reach such as a Red Cross or National Park.

 When many people could give, the incentive for any one person to give is very small.
 One person’s gift isn’t likely to make much difference in the existence of the public good, but if people are motivated by the feeling they get by acting altruistic then they’ll still give even when they know others are likely to give too.
 Impure altruism is a powerful idea.
-It explain some of the anomalies in charitable giving.
+It explains some of the anomalies in charitable giving.

 Over the past few decades major universities have begun capital campaigns to raise hundreds of millions or even billions of dollars.
 When one of these capital campaigns start, there’s usually some glitzy ceremony where the University president announces the goal of, say, $3 billion.
 Why announce a goal?
 Wouldn’t the University benefit from every dollar that’s donated?